Home

 by Peter Cormack

-Peter Cormack, Charles J. Connick: America’s Visionary Stained Glass Artist (to be published by Yale University Press, New Haven & London, summer 2024).
-Available from Yale University Press.
+Peter Cormack, Charles J. Connick: America’s Visionary Stained Glass Artist Available from Yale University Press.

 Read Peter’s blog: https://yalebooksblog.co.uk/2024/05/15/charles-j-connick-stained-glass/

 For some years, British art historian Peter Cormack has been researching the life and work of Charles J. Connick, the foremost American stained glass artist of the twentieth century.
-Here is a brief summary of his new book, which will be published in the USA on June 25th:
+Here is a brief summary of his new book, published in the USA in 2024:

 Detail of window (1915) at Congregational Church, Marion, MA